lauralevy/chipymentorship/README.md

  - **Approximate rail and bus travel times**
    The CTA has an API with real-time bus and train locations and arrival times.
 I can use this to gather data and approximate the travel time between each bus stop or train station.
 This API has a limit of 10,000 calls per day so I will not even come close to covering the entire system.
 I will need to choose a few routes and lines and gather data for a few hours and then extrapolate from there.
 This method isn't great for travel time accuracy, but this was the best option given the data available and limited time.

  And once data collection is complete I'll start building my network.
-I'll be looking for intersections and distances between the different transit mode datasets - the beginnings of a network.
+I'll be looking for intersections and distances between the different transit mode datasets - the beginnings of a graph.